-- 2.153.
-The membership of the Appeal Panel shall be as follows: - i. a Chair, appointed by Senate for the relevant category of appeal; - ii. one member of academic staff, drawn from the membership of Senate; - iii. one student member, normally the President of the Students' Union (or nominee); - iv. one external member.
-This may be either a lay member of Council, drawn from a pool nominated by Council for the purpose, or else another external person drawn from a pool approved by Senate for the purpose. - 2.154.
+2.163.
+The membership of the Appeal Panel shall be as follows:

+- i. a Chair, appointed by Senate for the relevant category of appeal.
+If for any reason the Chair or Deputy Chair is unable to act, the Principal shall appoint an Acting Chair; - ii. a member of academic staff of a cognate department to that of the student (normally in the same faculty), drawn from the membership of Senate; - iii. a member of the academic staff, drawn from the membership of Senate; - iv. one student member, normally the President of the Students' Union. - 2.164.
+There shall be a Secretary to the Panel, who shall be present throughout the hearing including the deliberations of the Panel.
+The Secretary may provide advice to the Panel with regard to the Academic Regulations, but the Secretary shall not be involved in the decision making process. - 2.165.
 For appeals against a decision of the Professional Capability and Fitness to Practise Committee, for students undertaking primary medical or dental qualifications including Foundation Year 1, an additional member shall be appointed.
 This member shall either be drawn from the Postgraduate Deanery, or else be a senior member of staff from another medical or dental school.
-The additional member shall be a registered practitioner of the profession in question. - 2.155.
-Members of the Appeal Panel shall not have been involved in making the decision being appealed against.
+The additional member shall be a registered practitioner of the profession in question. - 2.166.
+Members of the Appeal Panel shall not have been involved in making the decision being appealed against. - 2.167.
+Excepting appeals against decisions of the Professional Capability and Fitness to Practice Committee, and excepting all Chairs, Appeal Panels shall be individually constituted for each case or group of cases by Chairs, on the advice of the Academic Registrar, drawing upon the categories of membership identified above.